-Regardless of their primary reason for existing, biodegradable filaments often produce items of sound physical quality.
+Regardless of their primary reason for existing being environmentally friendly, biodegradable 3D printer filament types can still produce items of sound physical quality.
 Use them any time you don’t have specific requirements for strength, flexibility, or endurance.
 And if you really want to take advantage of the guilt-free printing biodegradable filaments offer, try using them in projects which require prototyping.

-Even though this 3D printer filament only supports low-voltage circuitry, the sky’s the limit with customized electronics projects.
+Even though this 3D printer filament type only supports low-voltage circuitry, the sky’s the limit with customized electronics projects.
 If you’re experimenting, try coupling a circuit board with LEDs, sensors, or even a Raspberry Pi!
 If you’re looking for something a little more specific, popular ideas include gaming controllers, digital keyboards, and trackpads.

 Glow-in-the-dark 3D printer filament – pretty self-explanatory.
 Leave your print in the light for a while, then flick the switch and behold that eerie green glow.

 So, how does it work?
-It all comes down to the phospherescent materials mixed in with the PLA or ABS base.
+It all comes down to the phosphorescent materials mixed in with the PLA or ABS base.
 Thanks to these added materials, a glow-in-the-dark 3D printer filament is able to absorb and later emit photons, which are kind of like tiny particles of light.
 This is why your prints will only glow after being in the light – they have to store the energy before they can release it.

 For best results, consider printing with thick walls and little infill.
 The thicker your walls, the stronger the glow!

 Thinking about that eerie green glow, it almost doesn’t even seem necessary to suggest using a glow-in-the-dark 3D printer filament for Halloween projects, like jack-o’-lanterns or window decorations.
-Other examples of where these filaments really shine – er, glow – include wearables (think jewellery), toys, and figurines.
+Other examples of where these filaments really shine – er, glow – include wearables (think jewelry), toys, and figurines.

-One thing to note: Despite the name, this 3D printer filament is actually ferromagnetic, meaning that while it is attracted to magnetic fields, it has no fields of its own.
+One thing to note: Despite the name, this 3D printer filament type is actually ferromagnetic, meaning that while it is attracted to magnetic fields, it has no fields of its own.
 In other words, the objects you print may stick to magnets, but they won’t actually be magnets.

 Use this type of 3D printer filament whenever you want your prints to stick to something magnetic.
 Ornaments (especially for the fridge) are the most obvious example, but why not incorporate some magnetism into toys or tools?

-With no special physical, tactile, or functional characteristics, this type of 3D printer filament is purely good for aesthetics.
+With no special physical, tactile, or functional characteristics, this type of 3D printer filament is purely designed for aesthetically-driven applications.
 Use it whenever you would normally use PLA or ABS, but desire that extra visual flare.
 Good candidate projects include phone cases, wearables, toys, and containers.

 Second, many of the following filaments provide a function apart from simply being a print material, such as structural support or extruder cleaning.